Samsenbow/Analysis-on-German-Credit-Risk-Data/README.md

 **1. Checking Account Status (checking_status)**

-A total of 394 clients (39.4%) have no checking account (A14), and 348 of them (88%) are classified as good credit risks.
+A total of 394 clients (39.4%) have no checking account (A14), and 348 of them (88%) are classified as good credit.
 Conversely, clients with negative or low balances (A11, A12) represent a substantial portion of the dataset (about 54%), indicating that many applicants hold limited liquidity.
 Interestingly, even among clients with no checking account, a majority still maintain good credit, suggesting that the absence of an account does not necessarily imply poor creditworthiness in this dataset.
 However, the relative proportion of bad credit cases is slightly higher among low or negative balance categories (A11, A12), indicating some association between checking status and credit class.

 **2. Credit History (credit_history)**